 - (1) The initial exploration sub-period was extended for one year and expired in October 2014. - (2) No longer applicable as a result of the declaration of commercial discovery. - (3) Payments are required to be made per sub-area.
-The Demir Dagh field and Banan discovery are located in one sub-area, the Ain Al Safra discovery is located in a second sub-area, and the Zey Gawra discovery is located in a third sub-area.
-The start of production bonus has been paid in respect of the Demir Dagh field and Banan discovery sub-area. - (4) Amount has been paid in full. - (5) Once R value is above 1 it can no longer fall below 1. - (6) Total contingency payments to be made by Oryx Petroleum to previous owners of OPHKL upon the declarations of the first two commercial discoveries by Oryx Petroleum, consisting of \$20 million on the first declared commercial discovery, the full amount of which has been paid, and \$71 million in connection with the second declared commercial discovery, each such amount subject to interest.
+The Demir Dagh and Banan fields are located in one sub-area, the Ain Al Safra discovery is located in a second sub-area, and the Zey Gawra field is located in a third sub-area.
+The start of production bonus has been paid in respect of the Demir Dagh and Banan fields sub-area. - (4) Includes partner share of costs which are being carried by Oryx Petroleum and has been reduced by \$44.1 million to reflect amounts already recovered by Oryx Petroleum from oil sales. - (5) Amount has been paid in full. - (6) Once R value is above 1 it can no longer fall below 1. - (7) Total contingency payments to be made by Oryx Petroleum to previous owners of OPHKL upon the declarations of the first two commercial discoveries by Oryx Petroleum, consisting of \$20 million on the first declared commercial discovery, the full amount of which has been paid, and \$71 million in connection with the second declared commercial discovery, each such amount subject to interest.